Financial-Times/origami-website/_components/customisation.md

 The first step before customising an Origami component is to ask:
 1. Is there an existing style which could work already?
 After searching the [Origami Registry](https://registry.origami.ft.com/components) it's worth double checking in the <a href="https://financialtimes.slack.com/messages/{{site.data.contact.slack}}">#{{site.data.contact.slack}}</a> Slack channel, to reduce duplicated effort and to help maintain a consistent user interface across FT Group projects.
 2. Would your customisation be useful for other teams/projects?
-Maybe a component should be updated or added to for your usecase, so other teams benefit from your work.
+Maybe a component should be updated for your usecase, so other teams benefit from your work.
 A new component might be more appropriate if your design diverges significantly.

 A good place to start is to ask for feedback in the <a href="https://financialtimes.slack.com/messages/{{site.data.contact.slack}}">#{{site.data.contact.slack}}</a> Slack channel.
 The core Origami team, along with the design team, can help identify similar existing styles or help make any relevant component updates to support your usecase without customisation.

 ## Brands

 Most Origami components are branded to provide a distinct appearance within different contexts.
-A brand may be thought of as a kind of theme, but applies to all components within a project.
+A project sets its brand which applies to all the components which it includes.

 ### Supported brands